 The beautiful city of Gloucester is a haven for students who love the hustle and bustle of a vibrant city centre but also love to be close to nature.
 There’s so many great and fun things to do in Gloucester and with the best of both worlds on your doorstep, we’ve put together a guide to some of the more unusual places to visit in Gloucester.

 Animals in the city

 It’s not often you can see cows and sheep running around a city centre, but at St James City Farm that’s what you’ll get!
-Bringing a taste of the countryside to the heart of the city, this central farm is just a half hour walk away from our Gloucester student residence.
+Bringing a taste of the countryside to the heart of the city, this central farm is just a half hour walk away from our Gloucester University accommodation.
 You can see the animals or learn how to grow your vegetables or grab a coffee at the volunteer-run cafe.

 A hidden gem